nour-diaa/101-BoringShow/README.md

 2. Opened an iOS Simulator for testing. ```open -a Simulator```.
 Verified that scaffolded app worked.

 3. Cleaned up boilerplate to reduce to basic screen (with Scaffold, AppBar and center text.
-No FAB or counter). _Checked in_
+No FAB or counter). _CheckIn 1_

+4. Try out hot stateful reload.

+5. Create Data object (article.dart) and provide some fixtures (mock data) for initial testing.

+6. Update Scaffold body with List of Text widgets mapped from fixtures data. _CheckIn 2_